rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ## The main menu

 This is the default view when starting the app.
 RsyncUI can store configurations in profiles.
 If you are new til RsyncUI, please start with select the `Configurations` task to [add a configuration](/post/addconfigurations/).
 RsyncUI loads the default configuration at startup.

-{{< image src="/images/start/start.png" alt="" position="center" style="border-radius: 8px;" >}}

 ## How to setup remote servers